probinso/color-pollution/presentations/pdxcodeguild/pres.md

 - astropy
 - nltk

-If you are interested in diverse applications of python, to help inspire your future ventures, checkout `podcast.__init__` or `Talk Python to Me`.
+If you are interested in diverse applications of python, to help inspire your future ventures, checkout some podcasts
+- `podcast.__init__`
+- `Talk Python to Me`

 ---